mcneel/developer.rhino3d.com/content/en/guides/compute/development/index.md

 git clone https://github.com/mcneel/compute.rhino3d.git
 ```

+## Anatomy of the solution

+The Rhino.Compute repository consists of two main projects, each serving distinct purposes within the framework.
+Understanding these can help clarify how Rhino.Compute operates, especially if you're looking to work with or contribute to its development.
+Here's a breakdown of the two projects:

+- compute.geometry.
+This project primarily focuses on the geometric calculation aspects.
+Esentially, compute.geometry provides a REST API that exposes Rhino's geometry engine to be used over the web.
+This means that geometric operations can be performed on a server, and results can be retrieved remotely, making it highly useful for web-based applications or serices that require complex geometric processing.

+- rhino.compute.
+This other project can though of as a higher-level service layer that manages and orchestrates the calls to the compute.geometry API, handling tasks like authentication, limiting the number of child processes, and setting up time limits for shutting down processes.

 ## Compile the solution

 Now that you have the code, it's time to open the project in Visual Studio 2022 and prepare it for debugging.